Becca-Bottens/history-project/pages/essay-01.md

 ---

 {% include feature/line-chart.html data="party-platforms-1900-1944-all" topic="Programs" %}
 This graph interested me because its highest spikes are from Franklin Roosevelt, meaning that these words have a lot to do with the New Deal programs.
 This is what my essay topic is on so this graph pertains to my essay.[^1]

+---

+[GitHub Help](https://help.github.com/){:target="_blank" rel="noopener"}

 ## Introduction